YaronBinder/Console-Snake/README.md

 # Console-Snake
-A little snake game i made in C that run in windows console
+A little snake game i made in C, a while ago that, run in windows console